kedevked/angular-map/README.md

 `new FormControl()` create a directive that allows to manage a FormControl instance directly inside the template (the input is bound to `search' inside the component via what is called an [input binding](https://angular.io/guide/component-interaction#pass-data-from-parent-to-child-with-input-binding)).

+### Branch use-service

+generate a service

+    ng g s app

+The above is a shorthand for `ng generate service app`

+The list of markers is fetched from the service